badgirlbongi/bongihub/workflow.md

 01/09/2024
-Folder (projects) subfolder (TOURza)
+Folder (projects) subfolder (TOURza) changed the about picture on the about.html
-Updating info and pictures on the kwazulunatal.html changed the about picture on the about.html
+Done updating info and pictures on the kwazulunatal.html